Joseph T. Coyle: Academia and clinical careers

-Coyle was president of the Society for Neuroscience from 1991-1992 and the president of the American College of Neuropsychopharmacology in 2001.
-He was the Editor-in-Chief of the Archives of General Psychiatry from 2001-2014.
+Coyle was president of the Society for Neuroscience from 1991 to 1992 and the president of the American College of Neuropsychopharmacology in 2001.
+He was the Editor-in-Chief of the Archives of General Psychiatry from 2001 to 2014.

 Research

-Joseph T. Coyle is the current Director of the Laboratory for Psychiatric and Molecular Neuroscience.
+Coyle is the current Director of the Laboratory for Psychiatric and Molecular Neuroscience.
 Though he has earned recognition for work in numerous areas of neurobiology and psychopharmacology, an area of research that Coyle has earned distinction in is that of the neurotransmitter glutamate.
 Coyle has studied glutamate's excitatory effects on the brain along with the role this neurotransmitter plays in common mental illnesses, primarily in schizophrenia.
 A main focus of research for Coyle and his associates is the understanding of the neuromolecular mechanisms underlying psychiatric disorders, being able to understand how these mechanisms affect the brain and overall behavior, as well as aid in development of efficient and effective treatment methods.
-Coyle focused his attention specifically on schizophrenia and bipolar disorder, Huntington’s, and Alzheimer's disease.
+Coyle focused his attention specifically on schizophrenia and bipolar disorder, Huntington's, and Alzheimer's disease.
 He was one of the first scientists to ever identify structural abnormalities in bipolar disorder, similar to schizophrenia.
-Coyle’s lab aims to mimic the neuromolecular mechanisms underlying these disorders in model organisms such as mice, who have similar nervous systems to humans.
+Coyle's lab aims to mimic the neuromolecular mechanisms underlying these disorders in model organisms such as mice, who have similar nervous systems to humans.
 One way they do this is by targeting the N-methyl-D-aspartate receptor (NMDAR), which has a vital role in transmission of excitatory information within numerous brain pathways and structures.
 Results from these targeted experiments indicated that when genes encoding these NMDARs were altered, the resulting chemical pathways and behavioral traits in the model organisms mimicked those found/seen in schizophrenia patients.
 Such research can be beneficial to science/medical research because, In doing these experiments, they can target glutamatergic transmission pathways associated with mental illnesses like schizophrenia, and develop treatments that target and reverse/prevent the damage caused by such pathways, as well as provide a better overall understanding of a wide variety of mental conditions.
-For example, the work Coyle’s lab published regarding the role of NMDARs in schizophrenia led to testing of NMDAR-restoring medications, which resulted in reversal of damage to functional pathways, as well as overall improvement in behavior and cognitive abilities.
+For example, the work Coyle's lab published regarding the role of NMDARs in schizophrenia led to testing of NMDAR-restoring medications, which resulted in reversal of damage to functional pathways, as well as overall improvement in behavior and cognitive abilities.